Martin Platt: Axed return (2024)

-On 29 June 2024 it was announced that Wilson would reprise the role of Martin for a short stint to coincide with Gail's exit.
+On 29 June 2024, it was announced that Wilson would reprise the role of Martin for a short stint to coincide with Gail's exit.
 It was later announced on 16 August 2024 that Wilson had quit after beginning filming his return for personal reasons, and that scripts were being rewritten to remove Martin's appearance.
-In November 2024 it was revealed the sudden departure was caused by a historic sex allegation dating back to 1997.
+In November 2024, it was revealed the sudden departure was caused by a historic sex allegation dating back to 1997.

 Storylines

 1985–2005

-Teenager Martin Platt is first seen in 1985 as a school-leaver working in Jim's Cafe.
+Teenager Martin Platt is first seen in 1985 as a school-leaver working in Jim's Café.
 He had two GCEs and was studying at Salford Technical College.
 In February 1989, Brian Tilsley (Christopher Quinten) is murdered and Martin begins comforting his widow and former employer at the café, Gail (Helen Worth).
 They gradually fall for each other and in 1990, Gail finds she is pregnant.
 Feeling Martin is too young to settle down, she is about to have an abortion when Martin stops her.
 Their son, David, is born on Christmas Day 1990.
-Martin helps raise Gail's two older children, Sarah-Louise (Lynsay King) and Nicky (Warren Jackson) from her marriage to Brian.
+Martin helps raise Gail's two older children, Sarah-Louise (Lynsay King) and Nicky (Warren Jackson), from her marriage to Brian.
 He develops a father-daughter relationship with Sarah but Nicky does not like him and is often keen to remind him that he is not his real father, and for this reason he cannot tell him what to do.
 Brian's mother, Ivy (Lynne Perrie), is also hostile towards Martin, especially when he decides that he wants to adopt Nicky and Sarah.
 Supported by Ivy's husband Don Brennan (Geoffrey Hinsliff), the adoption later goes through, despite opposition from Ivy, who even told Social Services that Gail was an unfit mother, but Martin allowed her to visit Nicky and Sarah.
 When Ivy died in 1995, she presented more trouble for Martin and Gail due to the terms of her will, changes made during the adoption dispute, left her estate and house to Nicky, on the condition by changing his name back to Tilsley with Sarah and Don left nothing.
-Upon discovering this, Martin is angry because he legally adopted him and wanted to keep him under the Platt surname, however Gail tells him to accept it because she knew that Ivy wanted Nicky to have Brian's surname knowing that she is to blame for Brian's death.
+Upon discovering this, Martin is angry because he legally adopted him and wanted to keep him under the Platt surname; however, Gail tells him to accept it because she knew that Ivy wanted Nicky to have Brian's surname knowing that she is to blame for Brian's death.